ray-project/ray/doc/source/tune.rst

-Ray Tune: Hyperparameter Optimization Framework
+Tune: Hyperparameter Optimization Framework
 ===============================================

-Ray Tune is a scalable hyperparameter optimization framework for reinforcement learning and deep learning.
+Tune is a scalable hyperparameter optimization framework for reinforcement learning and deep learning.
 Go from running one experiment on a single machine to running on a large cluster with efficient search algorithms without changing your code.

 Getting Started